sss-26/Notebook/README.md

 `Clone` this repository > go to `main` > run `npm install`

-Modify `package.json` according to your will.
+Modify the project at your will.

+## License

+For license see the `License` section

 ## Attribution
 ICONS